 ADC cannot dry effectively if the surface is not exposed to air.
 This holds true for all sides of your crafts, including its base.

-Many professionals and regular crafters have noted that while most sides of the craft can dry at regular speed, the base surface at the bottom takes longer to cure.
-This is obviously because the base is pressed on your counter or table which prevents it from drying at the same speed.
+While most sides of the craft can dry at regular speed, the surface at the bottom takes longer to cure.
+This is because the base is pressed on your counter or table which prevents it from drying at the same speed.

 There are a couple of ways to work around this.
 For a start, you can use a porous sheet to act as the base.
 A porous base ensures that the bottom surface dries at the same rate as the other part of your project.